iotaledger/hornet/documentation/docs/how_tos/using_docker.md

 ### Displaying Log Output

-You can display existing Hornet container logs by running:
+You can display the HORNET logs by running:

 ```sh
 docker compose logs -f hornet